SparseDFF: Sparse-View Feature Distillation for One-Shot Dexterous Manipulation: Related Work

-\paragraph{Implicit fields for manipulation}
+\paragraph{Implicit Fields for Manipulation}

-Identifying point-wise correspondences can aid the transfer of manipulation policies between diverse objects.
-Contrary to key-point-based methods \citep{manuelli2019kpam,xue2023useek,florence2018dense}, recent work has concentrated on constructing dense feature fields using implicit representations \citep{simeonov2022neural,shafiullah2022clip,ryu2022equivariant,dai2023graspnerf,simeonov2023se,weng2023neural,urain2023se}.
-With the advancement of large vision models, emerging research is leveraging feature fields distilled from pre-trained vision models to facilitate few-shot or even one-shot policy learning or 6-\acs{dof} grasps \citep{shen2023distilled}, sequential actions \citep{lin2023spawnnet}, or language-guided manipulations \citep{rashid2023language}.
-However, these studies either inherit the limitations of existing 3D feature field distillation methods, requiring dense view inputs \citep{shen2023distilled,rashid2023language}, necessitating moving the camera around the entire scene, or rely on features from a single view \citep{lin2023spawnnet}, suitable for parallel grippers but less so for dexterous manipulations with increased spatial complexities.
+The identification of point-wise correspondences facilitates the transfer of manipulation policies across diverse objects.
+In contrast to methods based on key points \citep{manuelli2019kpam,xue2023useek,florence2018dense}, recent efforts focus on developing dense feature fields through implicit representations \citep{simeonov2022neural,wu2023learningfore,ryu2022equivariant,dai2023graspnerf,simeonov2023se,weng2023neural,urain2023se,zhao2022dualafford,wu2022vat}.
+The integration of large vision models has propelled research towards leveraging \acp{dff} for enabling few-shot or one-shot policy learning, 6-DOF grasps \citep{shen2023distilled}, sequential actions \citep{lin2023spawnnet}, and language-guided manipulations \citep{rashid2023language}.
+Yet, these approaches either depend on dense view inputs \citep{shen2023distilled,rashid2023language}, requiring extensive camera movement around the scene, or utilize single-view features \citep{lin2023spawnnet}, which may suffice for parallel grippers but fall short for dexterous manipulations due to spatial complexities.